 Generally speaking, we expect our stocks to be held for years, and during that period, there are bound to be many ups and downs.
 Some of them will be worldwide, like the impact of COVID-19, others will be more limited.
 'Limited' could mean just a sector or an industry, or just a company.
 In many of these episodes, there could be a weak period in the price of that stock.

 Typically, if a stock is worth buying and is part of our recommended list, then it is even more attractive during the time when the markets are weak or even that stock itself is weak.
 This is contrary to general trader behaviour and undeniably, contrary to most human instinct.
 This is the point of time when the difference between just selling a list and providing a genuine advisory service comes to the fore.

 If you have bought a list from someone, or just sneaked out our list by subscribing and then cancelling, you don't know what's going on.
 Your instinct will be to sell and get out.
 However, if you have absorbed and accepted the logic that we have given for why a stock is worthwhile, then you will keep buying during the weak phase.
 This is the only way in which you will eventually get greater returns.
 We are supplying you the inputs to the conviction, but the conviction must be yours alone.

 That's why we do not care at all if someone becomes a member with the intention of cancelling.
-Value Research Stock Advisor is almost three years old and it has been a very eventful three years.
-We have well above ten thousand members and a vast majority of them have stayed with us and renewed the service.
+Value Research Stock Advisor is about four years old and it has been a very eventful four years.
+We have well above 10,000 members and a vast majority of them have stayed with us and renewed the service.